UCLA-ECE209AS-2018W/Aadithya-Nrithya/README.md

 The attack was tested on various victim phones like
 - Oneplus 5
-- Xiomi Redmi Note 4
+- Xiaomi Redmi Note 4
 - Samsung S6 Edge
 - Samsung S7 Edge